Covestro AG : Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Person subject to the notification obligation is not controlled nor does it control any other undertaking(s) that directly or indirectly hold(s) an interest in the (underlying) issuer (1.).
 X Full chain of controlled undertakings starting with the ultimate controlling natural person or legal entity:

-Name % of voting rights (if at least 3% or more) % of voting rights through instruments (if at least 5% or more) Total of both (if at least 5% or more) State of Norway % % % Norges Bank % % % 9.
+Name % of voting rights (if at least 3% or more) % of voting rights through instruments (if at least 5% or more) Total of both (if at least 5% or more) Barclays PLC % % % Barclays Bank PLC % % % Barclays Capital Securities Limited 5.60 % % 6.23 % - % % % Barclays PLC % % % Barclays Bank PLC % % % Barclays Directors Limited % % % Barclays Group Holdings Limited % % % Barclays US Holdings Limited % % % Barclays US LLC % % % Barclays Group US Inc. % % % Barclays Capital Inc. % % % 9.
 In case of proxy voting according to Sec.
 34 para.
 3 WpHG

 (only in case of attribution of voting rights in accordance with Sec.
 34 para.
 1 sent.
 1 No. 6 WpHG)